Genny Heikka, MBA, is a speaker and passionate coach, helping women and teams reach their full potential.

 1. I love coffee.

 2. One of my greatest thrills is seeing women realize their value, gain more confidence, overcome their fears and reach their full potential.
-We all have unique gifts, and there’s nothing like stepping bravely into your passion and calling (even if your knees are knocking!).
-And when you do that, you realize it’s not about you anyway; it’s about the gifts you have to offer others.
+We all have unique strengths and gifts, and there’s nothing like stepping bravely into your passion (even if your knees are knocking!).
+When you do, you realize it’s not about you anyway; it’s about what you have to give to others.

-4. A couple years ago, we moved with our two teenagers from California to Idaho because my husband’s job got transferred.
+4. About seven years ago, we moved with our two teenagers from California to Idaho (my husband’s job got transferred).
 What started out as a journey filled with unknowns and what ifs turned out to be one of the best things that ever happened to us.
 Building a new community for myself and starting over in a new place where I at first felt alone, fueled my desire to help others build community too.
 We really are better together.

-7. My favorite seasons are spring and fall because I love change.
+7. My favorite seasons are spring and fall (I love change).

-9. I’m a certified volunteer for Courage Worldwide, an incredible non-profit that helps rescue girls who have been victims of trafficking.
-When I lived in California, I had the privilege of being the Director of Communications for this amazing organization and that time of my life really fueled my desire to help empower and encourage women to find their voice.
+9. I’m a certified volunteer for Courage Worldwide, a non-profit that helps rescue girls who have been victims of trafficking.
+Back in California, I was the Director of Communications for this amazing organization and that time of my life really fueled my desire to help empower and encourage women to find their voice.

 10. My least favorite thing?
 Heights.
 (I’m pretty sure it has something to do with the fact that I fell down a steep cliff over whitewater when I was a little girl.
 It all ended up fine, but still.
 Heights just aren’t my thing.)

-3. I’ve never played sports.
-Instead, I grew up dancing–doing ballet, tap, and jazz all the way through college.
+13. I’ve never played sports.
+Instead, I grew up dancing–ballet, tap, and jazz, all the way through college.
 I still catch an occasional Zumba class at the gym when I can.